mjoblin/netdumplings/docs/pages/installation.rst

 Installation
 ============

+Python 3.7 or higher is required.

 To install netdumplings: ::

    pip install netdumplings

+This should be enough for Linux and OS X. On Windows you may also need to `install Npcap`_.

 Installing netdumplings gives you the ``netdumplings`` Python module with the :class:`DumplingChef` and :class:`DumplingEater` classes.